 Grouping Minor (IB) Variations

-It is also possible for a MAH to group a Type IB variation with other variation(s) for the same product, like Type IA and Type II.
+It is also possible for an MAH to group a Type IB variation with other variation(s) for the same product, like Type IA and Type II.
 Such grouped submissions will follow the review timeline of the highest variation in the group.

 Type II